Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 How to identify safe loan companies

-Obtaining a loan requires sharing sensitive account information, and lenders have requirements to process a loan application, like your Social Security number, employment information, credit history, and financial information.
+Obtaining a loan requires sharing sensitive account information, and lenders must process your loan application, including your Social Security number, employment information, credit history, and financial information.
 When giving out your personal or financial information, do your due diligence to verify the legitimacy of your lender.
-Here are some ways to verify a lender is legitimate:

-- Look for positive online reviews verifying the lender’s reputation and business status.
+• Look for positive online reviews verifying the lender’s reputation and business status.

-- Double-check the lender’s status with the Better Business Bureau (BBB).
+• Double-check the lender’s status with the Better Business Bureau (BBB).

-- Ensure there is a valid online footprint, including a legitimate website, accurate phone number and address, and a professional URL.
+• Ensure there is a valid online footprint, including a legitimate website, accurate phone number, and address, and a professional URL.

-- Typos or poor grammar can be a sign of a scam.
+• Typos or poor grammar can be a sign of a scam.
 Make sure communication from your lender is professional.

 Tips to protect you from loan fraud